Turkey detains nearly 600 for opposing Syrian offensive

 Last week, a prosecutor ordered the detention of 11 senior members of the Turkish Medical Association, including its chairman, after the organisation criticised the incursion, saying: “No to war, peace immediately”.

 Erdogan criticised the body as traitors.
-All of the doctors have since been released on probation, the association said on Twitter.
-Detention orders have been issued for another 13 people for supporting the medics.
+Detention orders were issued for another 13 people for supporting the medics.

+Three of the doctors were later released on probation, according to the Hurriyet newspaper.

 “There are laws that prohibit the glorification of terrorism, support for terrorism through propaganda and media.
 The prosecutors are implementing the laws,” Erdogan’s spokesman, Ibrahim Kalin, told reporters in Istanbul at the weekend.